 Testing is available by appointment for established clinic patients and members of the RFU community who consider themselves to be symptomatic for COVID-19 or need regular COVID-19 screening testing for the university.

 - All testing is by appointment only at an assigned date and time — no waiting in long lines to get tested.

-- Your appointment should take no more than five to 10 minutes.
-We’ll contact you with your test result within two business days (please note the clinic is closed on weekends).
+- Your appointment should take no more than 5 to 10 minutes.
+We’ll contact you with your test result within three business days (please note the clinic is closed on weekends).